snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 zero gradients and the latter interpolate the gradients while producing zero values (refer to :cite:p:`TheoMan` for additional details).
+Sparse interpolants are weighted sums of these tensor interpolants;

+..
+   TODO: %and retain the use of response values as expansion coefficients;

-Sparse interpolants are weighted sums of these tensor interpolants; however, they are only interpolatory for sparse grids based on fully nested rules and will exhibit some interpolation error at the collocation points for sparse grids based on non-nested rules.
+however, they are only interpolatory for sparse grids based on fully nested rules and will exhibit some interpolation error at the collocation points for sparse grids based on non-nested rules.
 A key to maximizing performance with SC is performing collocation using the